Advanced Meter FAQ

 General Information

-Why is TPU upgrading to advanced meters?
+Why did TPU upgrade to advanced meters?

 Advanced meters support a variety of benefits that allow you more flexibility, the ability to control your water and power costs, and help us operate more efficiently.
-Many of the power and water meters in our system today use technology that hasn’t changed much over the last 75 years.
+Many of the power and water meters in our system today used technology that hadn’t changed much over the last 75 years.
 Old technology limits the services available.
-Most of our meters have reached the end of their lifespan and need to be updated to provide you with reliable service.
+Most of our meters had reached the end of their lifespan and need to be updated to provide you with reliable service.
 Advanced meter technology also fulfills requests we have received from you and your neighbors for additional features, including monthly billing and access to usage data.

 What are advanced meters and how do they work?